 Instead, we are going to find realistic ways to save money on living expenses.

 Realistic ways to Save Money on Living Expenses

 One of the biggest money sucks at home is utilities.
 I told you about how I spent over five hundred dollars a month on heating when I first moved back to the cold, right?
 That’s just insane.
 Fortunately, I found a ton of great ways to save money on heating, and now my oil bill is down to about two hundred dollars a month.
 It’s not perfect, but it’s way better than it was.

 Heating isn’t the only utility to consider.
 Electricity and water bills can be huge money sucks as well.
 Make sure you are turning the lights and faucets off when they aren’t being used.
 Wash your clothes in cold water.
 Turn all of the faucets off all the way and ensure that nothing is leaking.
-And don’t “browse” the refrigerator – open it, get what you need, then close it again.
+Don’t “browse” the refrigerator – open it, get what you need, then close it again.
+Opt for energy-efficient appliances when the old ones need to be replaced.
+Consider a whole-house fan to save on cooling costs.
 These small steps won’t save you a fortune on your utility bills, but they will save you something.
 And, as an added bonus, you can feel good about reducing your carbon footprint a tiny bit!

 A final great way to save money on utilities is by cutting that cable cord.
 I haven’t had cable in over a year, and honestly, I haven’t missed it.
 I use Netflix and Hulu for all of my television needs.
 I’m paying less for these two streaming services than I ever did for cable, and there’s so much more to watch.